 We know how these little stories help the children remember.
 After 35+ years of teaching, I have lots of little stories and "tricks up my sleeve".
 Recent brain research shows us these little stories help make the connections in the brain so the children can build their knowledge.
 Plus, it's fun!

-One of my favorite games has this Band-Aid/ Lasso theme.
-Click the image for the link!
+One of my favorite resources has this Band-Aid/ Lasso theme.
+Click the image or click HERE for the link!